arunx2/dashboards-lab/docs/ppl.md

   search source=opensearch_dashboards_sample_data_ecommerce
   | stats count() , sum( taxful_total_price ) , avg( taxful_total_price ) , max( taxful_total_price )
   ```
-- you can also group by a field or `span` on timestamp.
+- You can also group by a field or `span` on timestamp.
 In this sample, it
   return the customers order count and total sales value.
   ```sql
   source = opensearch_dashboards_sample_data_ecommerce